 "Infant parking " was rare in anthropoids because predators were everywhere (16).
 Still, bipedal mothers occasionally put their dependent toddlers down upon the ground, freeing up their hands for survival tasks like gathering, gardening, and hunting small game.
-Presumably, as hominid society became more organized, child care-like support was provided by allomothers (35), allowing supervised infant parking to become more common.

-Brain casts suggest that hominid mothers' gestural and vocal repertoires would have been sufficient to comfort and control babies who were too immature to cling to their mothers' bodies (16), while pre-toddlers' communicative gestural/vocal skills would have been sufficient for making their needs known to caregivers who were not actively holding them (16).
-Hominid mother/child communication was already multi-modal (16, 36).
+Presumably, as hominid society became more organized, child carelike support was provided by allomothers (35), allowing supervised infant parking to become more common.
+Brain casts suggest that hominid mothers' gestural and vocal repertoires would have been sufficient to comfort and control babies who were too immature to cling to their mothers' bodies (16), while pre-toddlers' communicative gestural/vocal skills would have been sufficient to making their needs known to caregivers who were not actively holding them (16).
+Hominid mother/child communication became multi-modal (16, 36).

-It is this paper's position that maternal notations and toddlers' scribbling followed a parallel course, achieving multi-modal marks-based (as contrasted to gesturaland sound-based) communication, encouraging the evolution of the abstract aspects of speech, as well as literacy (as literacy would ultimately include drawing, writing, mathematics, and musical notation).
-This parallel developmental course for marks would have greatly extended the mother/child communicative repertoire, forcing spoken vocabulary and grammatical constructions to keep up with the growing visual content and spatial complication of mothers' and children's mark-making systems.
+It is this paper's position that maternal notations and toddler scribbling followed a parallel course, achieving multi-modal marksbased (as contrasted with gestural- and sound-based) communication, encouraging the evolution of the abstract aspects of speech, as well as literacy (as literacy would ultimately include drawing, writing, mathematics, and musical notation).
+This parallel developmental course for marks provided powerful additions to the dyad's communicative repertoire.

-It is probable that the prosody of motherese finds echoes in the "prosody" of scribbling, increasing the influence of low-frequency organizers in the young brain.
-It is also probable that the "social syntax" (37), or learned call-and-response behavior in mother/child communication (also called turn-taking) was reinforced by scribbling and drawing, encouraging hemispheric turn-taking in a newly lateralized brain.
-Theoretically, this bihemispheric turn-taking created the neural circuitry necessary for translating verbal information into visual information, and visual to verbal information, giving rise to the multiple literacies humankind currently uses to communicate, including media technology.
+It is probable that the prosody of motherese (which babbling reflects), is reflected, too, in the "prosody" of scribbling, increasing the influence of low-frequency organizers on the young brain.
+It is also probable that the "social syntax" (37), or learned call-and-response behavior in mother/child communication(also called turn-taking) was reinforced by scribbling and drawing, encouraging hemispheric turn-taking in a newly lateralized brain.
+Theoretically, this bihemispheric turn-taking created the neural circuitry necessary for translating verbal information into visual information, and visual to verbal information, making possible the multiple literacies humankind currently uses to communicate, including media technology.